 - While dough is resting, preheat your oven with a pizza stone or baking steel to the highest temperature it will go.
 If you have neither of these, you can use a flat oven tray upside down instead.

 - Working with one pita bread at a time, transfer to the stone or tray in the oven and cook for approximately 3-5 minutes or until the bread has puffed up and is lightly golden in colour.
-(See Notes).
+(See Note 2).
 Carefully remove from oven and transfer to a wire rack or clean tea towel.
 Cover to keep warm if desired.
 Repeat process with remaining 5 pita breads.
 Serve.

 Notes